-There are six different operation modes for the microcontroller, each one with its own special characteristics and which can be chosen according to the specific performance and power requirements of the application.
-There are two modes allowing normal operation of the microcontroller, the FAST Mode and SLOW Mode.
+There are six different modes of operation for the microcontroller, each one with its own special characteristics and which can be chosen according to the specific performance and power requirements of the application.
+There are two modes allowing normal operation of the microcontroller, the NORMAL Mode and SLOW Mode.
 The remaining four modes, the SLEEP0, SLEEP1, IDLE0 and IDLE1 Mode, are used when the microcontroller CPU is switched off to conserve power.

-Operation Description
+Operation Made Desc ription

-Mode CPU f {sys} f {SUB} f {TBC}
+Operation Mode CPU f SYS f SUB f TBC

-FAST On f H ∼f H /64 On On
+NORMAL On f H ∼f H /64 On On

-SLOW On f {SUB} On On
+SLOW On f SUB On On

 IDLE0 Off Off On On

 IDLE1 Off On On On

 SLEEP0 Off Off Off Off

 SLEEP1 Off Off On Off

-FAST Mode
+NORMAL Mode

 As the name suggests this is one of the main operating modes where the microcontroller has all of its functions operational and where the system clock is provided by one of the high speed oscillators.
-This mode operates allowing the microcontroller to operate normally with a clock source will come from one of the high speed oscillators, either the HXT or HIRC oscillators.
+This mode operates allowing the microcontroller to operate normally with a clock source will come from one of the high speed oscillators, either the HXT or HIRC oscillator.
 The high speed oscillator will however first be divided by a ratio ranging from 1 to 64, the actual ratio being selected by the CKS2~CKS0 and HLCLK bits in the SMOD register.
 Although a high speed oscillator is used, running the microcontroller at a divided clock ratio reduces the operating current.